jorioux/docs/docs/events/events-management.md

 # Events Management

+## Important Concepts

+* **Season**: A defined period (e.g., "Summer 2025") during which special subscription rules apply.
+A season can have its pre-season subscriptions "open" or "closed".

+* **Event Series**: A recurring event (e.g., "Monday Night Drills").
+It can have a cost for season-long subscription.

+* **Event**: A single occurrence of an EventSeries on a specific date (e.g., "Monday Night Drills on July 7th, 2025").

 ## Creating Events

 Events are an essential part of managing a pickleball club.
 With PickleTime, you can efficiently organize and oversee events.